-- a) officer or employee of Daramalan College - b) contractor or supplier of goods and services to Daramalan College, or their current and former employees; - c) Associate of Daramalan College or - d) a Relative, Spouse or a dependant of an individual mentioned above.
+- a) officer or employee of Daramalan College - b) contrac' r or supplier of goods and services to Daramalan College, or their current and former emp' yees; - c) Associate of raramalan College or - d) a Rela. sport or a dependant of an individual mentioned above.

-Disclosures can be made about unlawful conduct or conduct that endangers the public or financial system which you suspect on reasonable grounds has occurred or is occurring within Daramalan College including conduct by an officer or an employee of Daramalan College.
-However, disclosures which are solely about a Personal Work-Related Grievance (as defined) will not be protected under this policy.
-Such matters may be appropriately dealt with in accordance with Daramalan College's Grievance Policy (Staff).
+Disclosures can be made about anlawful conduct or conduct that endangers the public or financial system which you aspon on expanable grounds has occurred or is occurring within Daramalan College including conduct to an officer or an employee of Daramalan College.
+However, disclosures which are to the personal Work-Related Grievance (as defined) will not be protected under this policy.
+At the most may be appropriately dealt with in accordance with Daramalan College's trieval se Policy (Staff).